python/cpython/Doc/library/concurrent.futures.rst

 ThreadPoolExecutor
 ^^^^^^^^^^^^^^^^^^

-The :class:`ThreadPoolExecutor` class is an :class:`Executor` subclass that uses a pool of threads to execute calls asynchronously.
+:class:`ThreadPoolExecutor` is a :class:`Executor` subclass that uses a pool of threads to execute calls asynchronously.

-Deadlock can occur when the callable associated with a :class:`Future` waits on the results of another :class:`Future`.
+Deadlocks can occur when the callable associated with a :class:`Future` waits on the results of another :class:`Future`.
 For example:

 ::